chrismelikian/1password-vault-merge/README.md

 2. Run `op vault list` to ensure your 1Password CLI is working correctly
 3. Get the names of your 2 vaults and apply the terminology I'm going to be using:-
    1. 'Latest' Vault is the newer vault, the one that you want to keep eventually.
 For me the vault name was 'Personal'
-   2. 'Legacy' Vault is your original vault that you want to delete eventually.
+   2. 'Legacy' Vault is your older vault that you want to delete eventually.
 For me the vault name was 'Old'

 ### Generating the commands